-In their study, (Strassner, O'Sullivan, & Lewis, 2007) define ontologies as " a formal, explicit specification of a shared, machine-readable vocabulary and meanings, in the form of various entities and relationships between them, to describe knowledge about the contents of one or more related subject domains throughout the life cycle of its existence ".
-Semantic technologies, including ontologies and semantic description languages, are quite similar to human thinking and memorization: they allow the definition of concepts and instances (of these concepts) that are related with each other using semantically qualified links.
-They also allow to develop an inferred knowledge from the reasoning on this knowledge (Gruber, 1993).
-Applying such approach to information technologies enable machines to understand the actual meaning of data which is formulated using a distributed and evolving vocabulary.
+In their study, (Strassner, O'Sullivan, & Lewis, 2007) define ontologies as "a formal, explicit specification of a shared, machine-readable vocabulary and meanings, in the form of various entities and relationships between them, to describe knowledge about the contents of one or more related subject domains throughout the life cycle of its existence".
+Semantic technologies, including ontologies and semantic description languages, are quite similar to human thinking and memorization: they allow the definition of concepts and instances (of these concepts) that are related with each other using semantically qualified links, the extraction of knowledge from a base and reasoning on this knowledge to deduce inferred knowledge.
+Applying such an approach to information technologies enable machines to understand the actual meaning of data which is formulated using a distributed and evolving vocabulary.
 That way, ontologies fill the gap between ambiguous/fuzzy human thinking (e.g. in natural languages, a word can have different meanings) and formalized digital data (i.e. stored using specific formats and interpreted by specific applications for a specific purpose).
+As an example, most popular search engines of the Internet are keyword-based and thus base their queries on the occurrence of given words in the textual content of pages.
+The drawback of this approach is that words can have very different meanings (interpretations), and also a concept can be formulated with many different words; therefore if I would like to eat an apple and search for an " apple store ", the search engine will probably propose a store vending computers and MP3 players !
+On the other hand, a semantic search engine would ask you if you are looking for fruits or electronic devices to return relevant results.
+If we expect a system to bring relevant information existing on any domain of interest, it must reason on meaningful knowledge, and semantic technologies are identified as the most promising candidate to enable this.

 One of the benefits of using semantic languages is to allow progressive/incremental modeling of a system, reflecting the natural progression of conceptual understanding of domains.
-Ontologies can ease the communication between heterogeneous entities (i.e. using different languages/protocols) by matching similar portions of the semantic graph of the sender's knowledge with the recipient's knowledge.
+Ontologies can ease the communication between heterogeneous networked entities (i.e. using different languages/protocols) by matching similar portions of the semantic graph of the sender's knowledge with the recipient's knowledge.